billwuqin/veloce-yang/draft-mahesh-opsawg-veloce-yang.md

 ## How will the experiment be conducted {#sec-how}

 YANG modules developed in the IETF fall broadly into two categories.
 They can be new modules, or they can be a "bis" version of the module.
-The experiment will consist of two or more YANG modules, such that at least one of them is a new YANG module, and the other is a "bis" version of the YANG module.
+The experiment will consist of two or more YANG module works, such that at least one of them is a new YANG module work, and the other is a "bis" version of the YANG module work.
 This is being done to make sure that the experiment covers all the IETF processes related to the development of YANG modules.

 Participants in the experiment are encouraged to document their overall experience, including whether the SCM-based